Why Can't I Get Rid Of Roaches On My Honolulu Property?

 The largest of the pest cockroaches, American cockroaches can grow up to two inches in length.
 They can be recognized for their reddish-brown color and trademark figure-eight pattern on the back of the head.

 These roaches grow to about one inch in length and have a dark brown body with a shiny black head.
-They often enter homes in potted plants and greenhouse items.
+They often enter homes with potted plants and greenhouse items.

 Considered the worst type of roach to have because of their small size, German cockroaches measure between 1/2" and 5/8" in length and are light brown in color with two dark vertical stripes.